 Growing up in Tepeapulco, Mexico, Liz's high school consisted of a one-room classroom with one teacher.
 She graduated in 2004 and worked in the manufacturing industry in Mexico for about five years-first at Pemsa S.A. de CV in Ciudad Sahagun Hildalgo, making automotive wiring harnesses.
 She then moved on to work at Bombardier Aerospace.

-While working at Bombardier as a trimmer, performing pressure tests with tubes, water, oil and nitrogen, Liz met her future husband, Ross H. Moag Sr. They married in 2010, moved from Mexico to his native upstate New York in 2011, and then to Connecticut later that year.
+and nitrogen, Liz met her future husband, Ross H. Moag Sr. They married in 2010, moved from Mexico to his native upstate New York in 2011, and then to Connecticut later that year.